 What Rights Do Creditors Have Against an Estate in South Carolina?

 If you are owed money by someone who has passed away, you might need to file a claim in probate court in order to collect the debt.
-The South Carolina Probate Code outlines specific requirements which you must meet in order to collect the debt.
+The South Carolina Probate Code outlines specific requirements that you must meet in order to collect the debt.
 Our South Carolina creditors’ rights attorneys at Crawford & von Keller, LLC are committed to advocating for creditors and advising our clients on their legal options for collecting unpaid debts.
 Contact us to discuss your options in a confidential initial consultation

 How Long Do I Have to File a Claim?